Eve Bunting

-Anne Evelyn Bunting (née Bolton) (born December 19, 1928), also known as Eve Bunting, is a Northern Ireland-born American writer of more than 250 books.
-Her work covers a broad array of subjects and includes fiction and non-fiction books.
+Eve Bjørgum Bunting (née Bolton, December 19, 1928 – October 1, 2023), better known as Eve Bunting, was a Northern Irish-born American writer of more than 250 books.
+Her work covered a broad array of subjects and included fiction and non-fiction books.
 Her novels are primarily aimed at children and young adults, but she has also written the text for picture books.
-While many of her books are set in Northern Ireland, where she grew up, her topics and settings range from Thanksgiving to riots in Los Angeles.
+While many of her books are set in Northern Ireland where she grew up, her topics and settings range from Thanksgiving to riots in Los Angeles.
 Bunting's first book, The Two Giants, was published in 1971.
 Due to the popularity of her books with children, she has been listed as one of the Educational Paperback Association's top 100 authors.